In Out of the Crisis, page 101, Dr. Deming states the following as one of the seven deadly diseases:

 Evaluation of performance, merit rating, or annual review… The idea of a merit rating is alluring. the sound of the words captivates the imagination: pay for what you get; get what you pay for; motivate people to do their best, for their own good.
 The effect is exactly the opposite of what the words promise.

 Dr. Deming understood the appeal of evaluation of performance.
 He just judged what actually went on in the world and saw that the appeal was not matched by success in practice.
-Dr. Deming understood the importance of subjecting theories to evaluation within the system those theories were being applied to adopt practices.
-The most common was of testing beliefs was to use the PDSA cycle to experiment and determine if beliefs were confirmed.
+Dr. Deming understood the importance of subjecting theories to evaluation within the system to those theories that were being applied to adopt practices.
+The most common way of testing beliefs was to use the PDSA cycle to experiment and determine if beliefs were confirmed.

-In the introduction to the Team Handbook Dr. Deming wrote:
+In the introduction to the Team Handbook, Dr. Deming wrote:

 The fact is that the system that people work in and the interaction with people may account for 90 or 95 percent of performance.